 Engine sludge is old and congealed oil resulting from excessive contamination, heat and oil additive breakdown.
 Sludge typically forms over a long period of time and generally builds up when a vehicle owner skips oil changes or travels many miles past the recommended oil change interval.

 If you are unsure how often to change the oil, make sure to contact us.
 We can advise you on the recommended oil change interval your vehicle should have.
 If you delay changing the oil, this can cause the issue.
-Over time, motor oil becomes contaminated with engine metals, acids and air humidity, eventually transforming into sludge.
-Waiting too long to change your oil will increase the likelihood of sludge infecting all the parts where it is contact with the oil.
+The oil will need to stay clean and in the best condition possible.